ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/docs/2_Preamble.md

 In this template, the preamble is configured to ensure:

 ✅ Compliance with **Imperial College Thesis Requirements** (Sections 4.1–4.6)
-✅ Correct margins and page layout as required by **Regulation 4.3**
+✅ Correct margins and page layout as required by **Section 4.3**
-✅ Continuous Arabic numbering from the title page as required by **Regulation 4.4**
+✅ Continuous Arabic numbering from the title page as required by **Section 4.4**
 ✅ Professional typesetting of text, figures, tables, and mathematics
 ✅ Clear, accessible PDF structure for electronic submission
 ✅ A clean and modern academic style appropriate for different scientific fields.